 Please follow the following steps to apply for an internship in Therapeutic Recreation with DPR's Adaptive Recreation division.

 *If you are unable to complete the application in one sitting, you may save the information and return to the application at another time.

 Contact DPR Adaptive Recreation with comments and concerns:

 Leah Huffer-Solomon, CTRS

-DPR’s guiding principles provide Every Person in the city with equitable access to quality programs and amenities.
-We strive to enable everyone to participate in any activity offered by the Department.
-DPR strives to provide an environment that welcomes diversity and empowers communities to create a better place in which everyone can live and thrive.
+Denver Parks & Recreation strives to provide everyone with equitable access to quality programs and amenities throughout the city.
+Our goal is to enable anyone to participate in any activity offered by the Department—providing an environment that welcomes diversity and community while creating a better place in which everyone can live, play and thrive.
 Inclusion support options are available for people with disabilities when registering for activities.